 Cabinet approved the Corporate Performance Indicators in June alongside the refreshed Corporate Plan.
-For some areas, there was a placeholder for PIs that have now been developed.
+For some areas, there was a placeholder for Pls that have now been developed.
 Others have been reviewed and improved and for a small number, the case made for them to be taken out of the Corporate set.
-Scrutiny as asked to review this list and provide comments on the proposals.
+Cabinet are asked to review and approve this list.

-Corporate Pls - amendments or removal
+Corporate PIs - amendments or removal